 All Pennsylvania casinos offer craps.

 Craps is spread in both digital and live table formats.
 There are advantages to playing either.
-Most PA online casinos will offer craps when they go live in 2019.
+Most PA online casinos will eventually offer craps.
+The first will go live starting July 15, 2019.

 The minimum bet at live craps is usually $5 during the day and $10 at night at PA casinos.
 Video craps tend to have a $1 or $2 minimum bet, which is a great deal.

 Craps is one of the best games to play due to its low house odds if you stick to the better bets on the felt.